mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-17-AGI-Safety-Summary-Part-1.md

 However, we'd still be among a tiny group of people placed in an important time period.
 With 125 quadrillion (10<sup>15</sup>) [possible future persons on Earth](https://ourworldindata.org/longtermism#our-potential-future),
 we're in the first ~100 billion people so far (or among the first 0.0001% people to ever exist on this planet).
-In other posts Karnofsky expands on the challenged within AI safety & that many problems remain unsolved.
+In other posts Karnofsky expands on the challenges within AI safety & that many problems remain unsolved.
 The rest of the Course focuses on the various problems & issues that emerge. <sup>[1](./AGI-Safety-Summary-Part-1#footnotes)</sup>

 <img src="/assets/2021-karnofsky-cosmic-endowment.png" alt="Karnofsky2021Cosmic" width="1012"/>